Rockwynn/staging.woodlore.ca/site/content/pages/5.resources/6.privacy-policy/index.md

 </div>
 <div class="block">
     <h5 class="orange bold">Privacy Policy</h5>
-    <p>Welcome to the Woodlore International Inc. web site <strong class="dgreen">www.woodlore.ca</strong> Please know that we respect your privacy and make every effort to protect your personal information.</p>
+    <p>Welcome to the Woodlore International Inc. web site <strong>https://woodlore.ca</strong> Please know that we respect your privacy and make every effort to protect your personal information.</p>
     <p>Any personal information you provide to us including and similar to your name, address, telephone number and e-mail address will not be released, sold, or rented to any entities or individuals outside of Woodlore.</p>
 </div>
 <div class="block">